-Active duty military women may have higher STI riskJanuary 28th, 2013 in Health /
+Active duty military women may have higher STI riskJanuary 28, 2013 in Medicine & Health / Health

 As the number of women in the military increases, so does the need for improved gynecologic care.
 Military women may be more likely to engage in high-risk sexual practices, be less likely to consistently use barrier contraception, and, therefore, more likely to contract sexually transmitted infections (STIs), according to research recently released by a physician at Women & Infants Hospital of Rhode Island.

 Vinita Goyal, MD, MPH, followed up earlier research into the rates of contraception use and unintended pregnancy by today's military women and veterans with her latest findings.
 Entitled "High-Risk Behavior and Sexually Transmitted Infections among U.S. Active Duty Servicewomen and Veterans," the study was published in the Journal of Women's Health.

 "Studies indicate a high prevalence of risky sexual behaviors - including inconsistent condom use, multiple sexual partners, and binge drinking – that lead to unintended and unsafe sex," Dr. Goyal explains.
 "These high-risk sexual practices likely contribute to chlamydia infection rates that are higher than the rates in the general U.S. population.
 Human papillomavirus (HPV) infection and cervical dysplasia may also be higher among young, active duty servicewomen."

 Dr. Goyal and her colleagues combed existing studies to uncover a snapshot of the sexual practices of active duty servicewomen.
 They found that:

 - The rates of STIs are seven times higher for military women than civilian women.